-Per ADS Total

-No Full No Full

-Underwriting Discounts and Commissions To Be Paid by Exercise Exercise Exercise Exercise

-TAL Education Group \$ \$ \$ \$
+Per .
+ADS Total No Full No Full Underwriting Discounts and Commissions To Be Paid by Exercise Exercise Exercise Exercise TAL Education Group \$ 0.70 \$ 0.70 \$8,400,000 \$9,660,000

-The expenses of this offering payable by us, not including underwriting discounts and commissions, are estimated to be approximately \$2.2 million.
+The expenses of this offering, not including underwriting discounts and commissions, are estimated to be approximately \$2.2 million and certain amount of such expenses will be paid or reimbursed by the underwriters.